Amateur Radio Station in Napoli - Italy

 The Electric Energy Monitoring (Electric Energy Consumption) system is realized with an EASTRON SDM120C (Modbus) connected to the Raspberry Pi via RS-485 USB adapter using the Modbus protocol.

-Raspberry Pi read the instantaneous power (in Watt) from the SDM120C every 2 seconds.
+Raspberry Pi reads the SDM120C meter data every 2 seconds.

 Before using the SDM120C, I was using the ACS712 (20A) by Allegro Semiconductor current sensor connected to an Analog input on an Arduino Nano, the Arduino Nano was connected via USB to the Raspberry Pi microcomputer.

-The SDM120C is much more precise then the ACS712 current sensor + Arduino.
+The SDM120C is much more precise then the ACS712 sensor + Arduino.

 The current sensor values are stored into a database made with RRDtool (round-robin database tool), this database preserve the average data in three method: